Basilica of Our Lady of Guadalupe: Capilla del Pocito

 Temple located near the eastern slope of the Tepeyac hill.
 It was built from 1777 to 1791 and designed by the architect Francisco Guerrero y Torres.
 It was built on a well of water considered miraculous, so pilgrimages to the place soon began.
 A large number of sick people drank and washed their wounds on the same site, so it soon became a focus of infections.
 To control the epidemics, direct access to the well was prevented and a simple roof was built, but the pilgrimages continued.
 By 1777 the decision was made to build a temple on the site.

 The particular hallmark of this small chapel, considered an architectural jewel of the Baroque style, is its shape, since its floor plan is the only one with a circular or central base built during the 18th century that is preserved in Mexico.
 This character allows the visitor to perceive the space little by little, as if it were hiding.
 The movement that the zigzag decoration gives to the dome, as well as the multiform lines used in the windows, contribute to creating this atmosphere of slow movement.
 All the symbols carried by the little angels painted on the dome are the Marian symbols that appear in the Lauretana Litany, the final part of praying the rosary: mirror of virtues, tower of David, morning star, etc. Another important element of the decoration is the Juan Diego who supports the wooden pulpit.

 In 1815 the insurgent José María Morelos was allowed as his last wish to pray to the Virgin of Guadalupe in this temple before being executed in a nearby town in the current municipality of Ecatepec de Morelos.

 With the creation works of the Atrio de las Américas in the 1950s, the temple went from being immersed in the urban layout to being isolated from it, as it is seen today.

 Temple and Convent of Las Capuchinas

 The Convent and Parish of Santa María de Guadalupe – Capuchinas is a temple located on the eastern side of the Templo expiatorio a Cristo Rey.
-It was designed by the architect Ignacio Castera, on land donated by Salvador Beltrán, and built between 1792 and 1797, it was occupied by Capuchin mothers of Saint Mary of Guadalupe.
+It was designed by the architect Ignacio Castera, on land donated by Salvador Beltrán, and built between 1792 and 1797, it was occupied by Capuchin mothers of Our Lady of Guadalupe.
 The convent was founded by the servant Sor María Ana, and exclaustrated on February 26, 1863.
 Throughout the history of the collegiate church has housed the Blessed Virgin of Guadalupe when the temple was closed for any reason, be it reform or remodeling.
 Due to the instability of the subsoil, the building was suffering from differential subsidence, so it had to be intervened between 1976 and 1982 with control piles, correcting the sinking of the temple, although the convent still finds itself with a considerable sinking.